General Inmate Information

 the jail lobby.
 All credit card bonds

 are processed by Government Payment Service, a third party company.
+There is a 7% processing fee charged by Government Payment Service.
 Credit card bond payments may also be

 posted via phone at (866-370-9574) or online at https://www.govpaynow.com/gps/user/